-put forth by Segall et al. (1966), who invoke "highly carpentered, urban European environments", as well as Henrich et al. (2010, "carpentered corners' of modern environments may favor certain optical calibrations and visual habits that create and perpetuate this illusion"), Gregory (1965, "angular corners and parallel lines"), Feldman Barrett (2016, "the illusion results as your visual system gets 'tuned' by rectilinear objects like buildings and streets") and others.
+Although the first two claims above form the core of the cultural byproduct hypothesis, those claims are silent on which environmental variables are responsible for creating the Müller-Lyer illusion in those who experience it.
+However, the most popular, influential, and empirically investigated candidate is the role of "carpentry."
+This is the explanation put forth by Segall et al. (1966), who invoke "highly carpentered, urban European environments," as well as Henrich et al. (2010, "carpentered corners' of modern environments may favor certain optical calibrations and visual habits that create and perpetuate this illusion"), Gregory (1965, "angular corners and parallel lines"), Feldman Barrett (2016, "the illusion results as your visual system gets 'tuned' by rectilinear objects like buildings and streets") and others.
 This account also dovetails with Gregory's size scaling theory, on which the arrowheads are interpreted as projections of the concave and convex corners appearing in right-angled walls and edges typical of carpentered spaces.

-Though our primary target here is the first two claims, any assessment of the Cultural Byproduct Hypothesis will inevitably discuss the factor most prominently proposed to explain the illusion's emergence.
-Our treatment does so as well, though in ways that often go beyond carpentered corners per se - thereby challenging any account that appeals to unique or unusual factors of so-called "urban European environments".
+Though our primary target here is the first two claims, any assessment of the cultural byproduct hypothesis will inevitably discuss the factor most prominently proposed to explain the illusion's emergence.
+Our treatment does so as well, though in ways that often go beyond carpentered corners per se-thereby challenging any account that appeals to unique or unusual factors of so-called "urban European environments."

-Importantly, characterizing the Cultural Byproduct Hypothesis in this way distinguishes it from other related hypotheses and so motivates this new piece of terminology.
+Importantly, characterizing the cultural byproduct hypothesis in this way distinguishes it from other related hypotheses and so motivates this new piece of terminology.

-On one hand, as noted earlier, Segall et al. used a different phrase, the Carpentered World Hypothesis, as a label for their view.
+On one hand, as noted earlier, Segall et al. used a different phrase, the carpentered world hypothesis, as a label for their view.
 However, that view is articulated too narrowly for present purposes.
-For example, if it turned out that exposure to linear perspective in Western art, rather than to carpentered buildings and structures, were responsible for creating the Müller-Lyer illusion, then this would refute the Carpentered World Hypothesis as literally stated, but would do little to undermine most of the implications of Segall et al.'s data.
-Similarly, given skepticism around Gregory's size scaling account, some of the theoretical grounding for the Carpentered World Hypothesis is now lacking.
-For our purposes, however, this doesn't matter: Our chief interest is in claims that the Müller-Lyer illusion emerges from exposure to visual regularities peculiar to certain cultures, regardless of what those variables might be.
+For example, if it turned out that exposure to linear perspective in Western art, rather than to carpentered buildings and structures, was responsible for creating the Müller-Lyer illusion, then this would refute the carpentered world hypothesis as literally stated but would do little to undermine most of the implications of Segall et al.'s data.
+Similarly, given skepticism around Gregory's size scaling account, some of the theoretical grounding for the carpentered world hypothesis is now lacking.
+For our purposes, however, this does not matter: Our chief interest is in claims that the Müller-Lyer illusion emerges from exposure to visual regularities peculiar to certain cultures, regardless of what those variables might be.

-On the other hand, another view sometimes associated with this work is known as the Ecological Hypothesis, which is simply the view that the Müller-Lyer illusion arises from experience with the environment.
-Though this view is also consequential, it is not quite strong enough to carry the implications discussed here, since it essentially embraces only Claim 1 above (and even then in a weaker form; see footnote 4).
+On the other hand, another view sometimes associated with this work is known as the ecological hypothesis, which is simply the view that the Müller-Lyer illusion arises from experience with the environment.
+Though this view is also consequential, it is not quite strong enough to carry the implications discussed here, since it essentially embraces only Claim 1 above (and even then in a weaker form; see Footnote 5).

-The Cultural Byproduct Hypothesis, then, is just right: It carries immense empirical, theoretical, and sociological importance, and in ways that are in genuine conversation with key data and arguments.
+The cultural byproduct hypothesis, then, is just right: It carries immense empirical, theoretical, and sociological importance, and in ways that are in genuine conversation with key data and arguments.
 We now turn to assessing this hypothesis.

-4. A Critical Analysis of the Cultural Byproduct Hypothesis
+A Critical Analysis of the Cultural Byproduct Hypothesis